"SMART SAVINGS" Coverage when both spouses, or partners, work for the County

 Q: I am married to another Nassau County employee and we do not have any children.
-Can we get two individual health insurance policies instead of one family policy?
+Can we get two individual health, dental and optical policies instead of one family policy?

 A: Yes.
 You may take two individual health insurance policies instead of one family policy.
 However, you will not receive the Smart Saving Buyback check or reimbursement for out of pocket expenses.

 Q: Can my spouse and I switch who is the primary person and who is the dependent?